Ian Moores: Playing career

 During the following season Moores did not play until the 11th game of the season.
 He scored a hat-trick against Bristol Rovers on 22 October 1977, during which Colin Lee scored four in a record 9–0 win for Spurs at White Hart Lane.
 He played 12 more times that season and scored once more, against Crystal Palace three weeks later.
 In July 1978 the arrival of Ossie Ardiles and Ricardo Villa spelt the end for Moores at White Hart Lane.
 He provided a cross for Villa to score against Nottingham Forest but played only once again, in a 4–1 home defeat against Aston Villa, which was to be his final ever appearance for Spurs.
 In September 1978 he left the club to join Orient for a fee of £55,000 where he scored 26 goals in 117 league appearances.
 Moores scored twice on his debut for Orient, as he had done for Spurs, away against Charlton Athletic on 6 October 1978.

 Moores was a first team regular over the next four years, but when Orient were relegated to Division 3 in 1982 he signed for Bolton Wanderers.
 Moores scored five goals in 29 appearances that season.
 Bolton were relegated, like Spurs and Orient had been before and in July 1983 he moved to APOEL in Cyprus, where he remained for five years and where he is still regarded as a legend.
 He played alongside Terry McDermott and won one Cypriot Championship, one Cup, two Super Cups and played in all three European competitions.
 Returning to England in 1988, Moores had an unsuccessful trial with Port Vale before heading into the non-leagues.
 He helped Tamworth win the 1989 FA Vase, when he scored in the replay of the final, but that was to be his swansong.
 He retired as a player a year later, in 1990.

-Post-retirement
+Personal life and post-retirement

+His favourite player was his teammate, Jimmy Greenhoff.
+He cited his Under-23 national team debut vs Wales as his most memorable match.
+He had said that if he was not an athlete, he would have been a physical training instructor.
+His likes included television, driving and going to horse races.

-After retiring from football, Moores worked in personal finance in his native Potteries, and when he fell ill in September 1997 with lung cancer, he was coaching an under 16 team in his native potteries.
+After retiring from football, Moores worked in personal finance in his native Potteries, and when he fell ill in September 1997 with lung cancer, he was coaching a local under 16 team.
 Moores died in January 1998 at the age of 43.